hishizuka/pizero_bikecomputer/doc/software_installation.md

 #### GARMINCONNECT_API section

 If you want to upload activities to Garmin Connect, set your `email` and `password`.
+Authentication tokens are stored by `garminconnect` in `~/.garminconnect/garmin_tokens.json` and refreshed automatically.
+Tokens saved by versions earlier than 0.3 are incompatible, so the first upload after upgrading requires a fresh login.
+If Garmin MFA is enabled, create this token once with an interactive `garminconnect` login before uploading from the application.

 #### GOOGLE_ROUTES_API section